This post explores how the Flesch Reading Ease Score and the Flesch-Kincaid Grade Level readability tests work, and how the results can be used.

 How can we use the Flesch-Kincaid Readability Scores and Grades?

-If you’re a teacher writing educational content, you can test your teaching materials, worksheets etc., to see if the grade level and reading ease scores are appropriate for your students.
-And then you can fine-tune them to make them just right.
+If you’re a teacher writing educational content you can test your teaching materials, and worksheets etc. to see if the grade level and reading ease scores are appropriate for your students.
+If not, you can fine-tune them to make them just right.
 You can also choose the most age-appropriate books to guide your students through reading levels and curriculum work.

 Authors and bloggers can use the tests as part of the editing process.
 The scores can point writers towards ways they can improve their texts.
-If they have more than two or three sentences per paragraph, or a lot of long sentences, they can edit accordingly.
+If they have more than two or three sentences per paragraph, or a large number of long sentences, they can edit accordingly.

-The tests can be used to improve the readability of newspapers, and the effectiveness of marketing and advertising materials.
+The tests can be used to improve the readability of newspaper content, and the effectiveness of marketing and advertising materials.

-You can use results to improve your writing to make it either easier to read, or more sophisticated to read.
+You can use the results to improve your writing to make it either easier to read, or more sophisticated.
 Whatever suits your audience best.

 How do I work out the reading ease score and grade level of my text?

-Readability scores have some limitations because they measure the complexity of your writing, not the quality.
-And other factors such as visual aspects like font size, and line and paragraph spacing, also affect readability and comprehension.
+Readability scores have some limitations because they measure the complexity of your writing, and not the quality.
+The scores also don't take into account other factors such as visual aspects like font size and line and paragraph spacing, which also affect readability and comprehension.

-Nevertheless, they are a valuable way of improving your readers’ enjoyment of texts, and their levels of engagement with them.
-And they help you ensure your writing is targeting the right age level, and has an appropriate level of complexity according to your audience and context.
+Nevertheless, they are a valuable way of improving your readers’ enjoyment of texts and their levels of engagement with them.
+They help you ensure your writing is targeting the right age level, and has an appropriate level of complexity according to your audience and context.

 Subscribe to Typely Blog